Patty Williams: 2011–12

 At the same time of all this, Deacon Sharpe reveals to Paul and Ronan that he spoke to the woman they are searching for, as well as telling them she was obsessed with cats, leading Paul to realize that "Myrna" is Patty, and she is involved in Diane's murder.
 Patty decided to hide in her brother Todd's church where she meets nephew Ricky Williams, who promised to protect her.
 However that was all a scam, Ricky was just doing it to write an article for Restless Style on Patty and Jack.
 Shortly after Ronan and Paul find them, and Patty is escorted to the police station and was imprisoned.
 Shortly after, she is moved to a high-security prison for attempted murder.
 Patty returned briefly when Paul visited her to ask her who helped her break out of the mental facility in 2010; she told him it was Adam.
 At the same time, Patty told Paul that she was having a repressed memory of shooting Jack which brought her to tears, but Paul comforted her and told her it was all a dream.
 Seven months later, Patty reappeared when Paul arranged for her to move to Fairview Psychiatric Hospital for her to receive the appropriate treatment, and he was discouraged to find out that his sister's condition had not improved.
 During Paul's visit, Patty was able to distract the doctors to allow for Paul to sneak into Daisy Carter's room, whom he needed to question regarding his upcoming murder trial.
 When Daisy suddenly disappeared, Paul was told that her mother checked her out of Fairview, leading to confusion as Sheila Carter had died five years prior.
 When Paul asked Patty if he saw the mystery person who left with Daisy, Patty's response possibly links her to Daisy's disappearance.
+In June 2017, Sheila Carter reappears in Los Angeles, revealing herself to Quinn Fuller.
+This reveals that Sheila is still alive, and Patty probably help her to took Daisy from the hospital.